 From the 1st of May to the 31st of August

 The zoo is open from 9.30am to 8.30pm every day of the week.
-Night sessions are organised on Thursdays from the 7th of June to the 9th of August.
+Night sessions are organised on Thursdays from mid-June to mid-August.

 The Paris Zoological Gardens are open from 9.30am to 6pm.
 At the weekends, school holidays and public holidays, the zoo is open until 7.30pm.